Skip to main content

 • n=500 with multi-run flakiness measurement

-multivon-eval v0.6.0 is the open-source LLM eval framework behind this post.
+multivon-eval is the open-source LLM eval framework behind this post.
 It ships calibrated thresholds per judge × evaluator (with dataset hash and F1 as evidence), an audit-package CLI, suite.lock for drift detection, and a pytest plugin.
-We're trying to make our claims falsifiable — this benchmark exists so you can do that yourself.
+We are trying to make our claims inspectable, including the limits on what can currently be reproduced independently.

 Ready to put this into practice?